 This includes WordPress, Magento, Joomla, Drupal, and any other platform you might use to build your site.

-Our hacked website report shows that WordPress is the CMS Sucuri cleans the most (at 83% of all websites cleaned in 2017).
+Our hacked website reports consistently show that WordPress is the CMS we clean most, which largely reflects its broad usage across the web.
 This does not necessarily mean WordPress is more or less secure than the other CMS platforms though.

 Your CMS of choice will alert you to any available updates that need to be implemented.
 Please do not ignore these warnings!